mykysha/wordAnalyzer/README.md

 # Word Analyzer

-This application is used to find which words in the list contain only English vowels.
+This application is used to find which words in the list contain only vowels.

 ## Run Locally (not recommended because you would have to use Java)